-Enterprises rely on business intelligence (BI) to convert relevant information into knowledge that supports better strategic decisions.
-Many vendors provide business intelligence tools, capable of integrating multiple data sources, processing data analysis, and building interactive dashboards.
-Databases are often used with additional data management, reporting and analytics capabilities.
-This course takes a hands-on approach to the fundamentals of business intelligence with the Microsoft BI stack as an example platform.
+In this comprehensive course aimed at business intelligence (BI) developers and analysts, students get to review BI tools in a hands-on environment.
+You will learn to convert relevant information into knowledge that supports better strategic decisions through the exploration of various business intelligence tools capable of integrating multiple data sources, processing data analysis, and building interactive dashboards.
+You will also work with databases that are often used with data management, reporting, and analytics capabilities.

 - Introduction to business intelligence concepts

 - Survey of tools used in the industry

 - Introduction to the Power Pivot Data Model Manager

 - Importing data from different data sources, including SQL Server databases

 - Using Power Query to clean and transform data

 - Creating calculations and measures with DAX (Data Analysis Expressions)

 - Making a dashboard using pivot tables and pivot charts

 - Building reports and dashboards with Power BI Desktop